Best Signature Loans: What You Need to Know

 Personal loans do come with risks, especially if you don’t understand the terms.
 Here are a few risks to watch out for:

-If you miss a payment, your credit score can take a hit, and if you default — meaning you’re late or missing payments for 120 to 180 days — your credit score can drop by more than 100 points. -
+If you miss a payment, your credit score can take a hit.
+If you default (which usually happens once you’re 90+ days late on a personal loan) your credit score can drop by more than 100 points.

 Once your debt is sent to a debt collection agency, they can sue you for payment and even take you to court to garnish your wages.